City Associates Films (established 1980) by Producer/Director Tony Hiles

 The timing also coincided with what Michael claimed was his last dealer-gallery exhibition.
 Appropriately, in August 2009, Episode One of the series, Shared Harmonics, was used as a video catalogue for the 'final' dealer-gallery exhibition at the Artis Gallery in Auckland.
 Don't be surprised that there have been more than a handful of exhibitions since then.

-Fast forward to 2016 and the series so far is now available FREE to VIEW.
+Fast forward to 2017 and the first six in the series are available FREE to VIEW.

 This unique series has been self-funded so far: if you'd like to make a donation via PayPal, large or small, you will be helping us to complete the series.